 It’s way too much to dig through.
 Also, not all of this advice and “knowledge” is good and actionable within your market or industry.

-Some Questions to Ask Yourself Before Researching:
+Some Questions to Ask Yourself Before Searching For Good Advice:

 - Where’s the gap in your company and its leadership?